bjorn-helgaas/nodemcu-firmware/docs/modules/enduser-setup.md

 ### Additional configuration parameters

-You can also add some additional inputs in the `enduser_setup.html` (as long as you keep those needed for the WiFi setup).
+You can also add additional inputs in the `enduser_setup.html` (as long as you keep those needed for the WiFi setup).
 The additional data will be written in a `eus_params.lua` file in the root filesystem of the ESP8266, which you can then load in your own code.
-In this case, the data will be saved as a set of variables with the name being the input name, and the value being a string representing what you put in the form.
+In this case, the data will be saved as a set of variables with the name being the input name and the value being a string representing what you put in the form.

 For instance, if your HTML contains two additional inputs: